anderspippi/smelly/docs/kittens/hyperlinked_grep.rst

 Finally, add an alias to your shell's rc files to invoke the kitten as :command:`hg`::

-    alias hg="kitty +kitten hyperlinked_grep"
+    alias hg="smelly +kitten hyperlinked_grep"

 You can now run searches with::

     hg some-search-term

-To learn more about kitty's powerful framework for customizing URL click actions, see :doc:`here </open_actions>`.
+To learn more about smelly's powerful framework for customizing URL click actions, see :doc:`here </open_actions>`.

 By default, this kitten adds hyperlinks for several parts of ripgrep output: